adeniranwumi/vessel_project/README.md

   ## STEP 1

-  The flat files are uploaded into an Azure blob strorage container
+  The flat files are uploaded into an Azure blob storage container

   ## STEP 2